wandb/weave/docs/docs/introduction.md

 *🍲 This version of Weave is pre-release software. 🍲*

-Weave is a toolkit for developing AI-powered applications, built by [Weights & Biases](https://wandb.ai).
+Weave is a toolkit for developing Generative AI applications, built by [Weights & Biases](https://wandb.ai).

-Our goal is to bring rigor, best-practices, and composability to the inherently experimental process of developing AI-based software, without introducing cognitive overhead.
+Our goal is to bring rigor, best-practices, and composability to the inherently experimental process of developing Generative AI software, without introducing cognitive overhead.

 [Get started](/quickstart) by decorating Python functions with `@weave.op()`.